stylo019/SkyWall-HardCore-Mode-3.3.5-WoW/README.md

 - Project Source: [skywall.org](https://skywall.org)
 - License: This project is licensed under the MIT License.
 See the LICENSE file for more information.
+-
+## Credits and Usage

+You are free to use or share this project, but kindly provide credit to [skywall.org](https://skywall.org) in your acknowledgments or documentation.
+This helps acknowledge the original creators and contributors of this project.

 ## Contributors